 God knew Naaman needed healing from pride which would hinder the healing.
 He gave him an opportunity to overcome it.

-If there is something in your life that needs healing, rest assured that God will see to it that you are given every opportunity for Him to heal you from it.
+If there is something in your life that needs healing, God will give you every opportunity for Him to heal you from it.

 Whilst we learn many transforming lessons from the story of Naaman, honouring God comes first.